|The Monkees Second Season - Episode No. 39:

 The musical romp for “Papa Gene’s Blues” (which appears here in an artificially extended version) edits footage from Episode No. 8, “Don't Look A Gift Horse In The Mouth”.

-A number of frames from “Hillbilly Honeymoon” (a.k.a.
+A number of frames gleaned from color stills of “Hillbilly Honeymoon” (a.k.a.
 “Double Barrell Shotgun Wedding”) were released as a GAF View-Master® reel set in 1967 called "Last Wheelbarrow To Pokeyville" (#B-493).
 It turned out to be the only View-Master® set to ever be manufactured off The Monkees television show.

 Country/western entertainers Lester Flatt and Earl Scruggs (The Beverly Hillbillies [CBS, 1962-71]) scored a lion's share of "Hillbilly Honeymoon"'s incidental music cues, a bunch of which came from a 1961 Flatt & Scruggs' album Foggy Mountain Banjo (Columbia #CS 8364/CM 1564).